espressif/esp-idf/docs/en/security/secure-boot.rst

 Secure Boot is a feature for ensuring only your code can run on the chip.
 Data loaded from flash is verified on each reset.

 Secure Boot is separate from the :doc:`Flash Encryption <flash-encryption>` feature, and you can use secure boot without encrypting the flash contents.
-However we recommend using both features together for a secure environment.
+However, for a secure environment both should be used simultaneously.
 See :ref:`secure-boot-and-flash-encr` for more details.

 .. important::